Static Application Security Testing (SAST)

 Static Application Security Testing (SAST) is an essential part of modern software development that analyzes the static code of an application to identify security vulnerabilities and weaknesses.
-By using SAST, developers can recognize potential security risks early in the development process, before the application goes into production.
+By using SAST, developers can detect potential security risks early in the development process, before the application goes into production.
 This proactive approach reduces the risk of security breaches and simplifies the remediation of vulnerabilities.

 Title: Static Application Security Testing (SAST) – A Comprehensive Overview